List of female fellows of the Royal Society

 As of 2020, a total of 198 women have been elected fellows.
 Two women have been elected under the Society's former Statute 12 regulation and two Honorary Fellows for their service to the cause of science.
 Another four women, from the British Royal Family, have been either Royal Fellow or Patron of the Society.
 Thirty six more women have been elected as Foreign Members.
-Of the approximately 1,600 living fellows and foreign members in 2018, 8.5 percent are women compared to 0.4% in 1945, according to a historical research project conducted by Aileen Fyfe and Camilla Mørk Røstvik.
+Of the approximately 1,600 living fellows and foreign members in 2018, 8.5 per cent are women compared to 0.4% in 1945, according to a historical research project conducted by Aileen Fyfe and Camilla Mørk Røstvik.